CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.June.2017

 4. Dystopianism versus Growing Understanding and Development of Universal Structure.
 “Get ready for war games at every level.
 Think Syria.
 Think ISIS.”
 The insidious nature of nihilism ultimately leads to total chaos.

 Naïveté.
 Many of our readers know about our work, beginning in December 2011 from within our high school geometry classes.
-We had backed into a very simple, mathematical model of the universe; it is slowly being examined by scholars.
+We had backed into a very simple, mathematical model of the universe; it is ever-so slowly being examined by scholars.

 Another Direct Challenge to the Big Bang Theory.
 This one is simple.
 It may sound complex.
 It isn’t.
 Take a look at how tetrahedrons and octahedrons can perfectly tile and tessellate the universe.
 They can perfectly fill each other (unlike Matryoshka dolls) and they can completely tile and tessellate the universe.
 Here we discover how the power of 2, or doublings, or base-2 exponentiation is pivotal in mathematics, geometry, physics, chemistry and biology.
 The Planck base units are increasingly studied, understood and affirmed.
 This model with just over 202 doublings goes from the Planck base units to the Age of the Universe.
 That’s from the first moment of creation at Notation #1 to the first second of creation between notations 143 and 144 and to the this present day, current hour, and this very second within notation 202.
 Here you have the entire universe in 202 layers, steps, groups, or sets.
 Here everything is necessarily related to everything.
 This is the opposite of dystopia.
 When everything is necessarily related to everything, continuity-and-symmetry become the penultimate.